 where TField is the duration of the field, TWUR-Sync is the duration of WUR-Sync field, TWUR-Sync=TWUR-sync-LDR if low data rate is used to transmit the WUR-Data field of a WUR PPDU, and TWUR-Sync=TWUR-sync-HDR if high data rate is used to transmit the WUR-Data field of a WUR PPDU.
 The duration of different fields of the WUR PPDU are provided in Table 31-3 (Timing-related constants).

-For the legacy preamble fields (L-STF, L-LTF and L-SIG), the baseband signal is constructed as described in 21.3.7.4 (Transmitted signal).
-For the BPSK-Mark field, the baseband signal is constructed as described in 31.2.9.2 (Non-WUR portion of WUR PHY preamble).
+For the legacy preamble fields (L-STF, L-LTF and L-SIG), and BPSK-Mark field, the baseband signal is constructed as described in 31.2.9.2 (Non-WUR portion of WUR PHY preamble). (#2618)

-For the WUR-Sync ON symbols and WUR-Data MC-OOK ON symbols (SymLDROn and SymHDROn), the baseband signal can be obtained by taking the Inverse Discrete Fourier Transform (IDFT) as described below.
+WUR-Sync and WUR-Data fields comprises of MC-OOK symbols as described in 31.2.9.3 (WUR-SYNC field) and 31.2.10 (WUR-Data field) respectively.
+For the MC-OOK On symbols in the WUR-Sync field (WUR-Sync On symbols) and the MC-OOK On symbols in the WUR-Data field (SymLDROn and SymHDROn), the baseband multicarrier signal is described by Equation 31-3. (#2104) This general representation holds for WUR-Sync and WUR-Data fields, and the field specific parameters are provided in Table 31-4a (#2070, 2019)

+rField(iTx)t=2NFieldTone NTXwTFieldtmk=-66XFieldkexp(j2πkΔF,WUR(t-TGI, Field-TCS,FieldiTx-TCSR,Fieldn ))

+(#2070, 2019)

 where